Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 16/02/2021 (4hrs)
 - [Distress History] Fixed a null reference exception for the Graph control.
 The 'text' property was compulsory for a ChartEntry object.

+25/02/2021 (8hrs)
+- [StepProgressBar (For Calming Plan)]
+Highlighted Circles start at value = 0, unless the user has entered a higher number before.
+If so, the "OnPropertyChanged" event occurs, and highlights the correct value before unselecting the previous one.
+Previously, Setting the default value for "StepSelectedProperty" to -1 as a quick fix will auto-highlight all zeros, and trigger "OnPropertyChanged", but swiping to the end was impossible due to a pattern error.
+Further testing lead to the Convert.Int32() function to result in a signed integer of a string (Used for the button Id's) but results in a 0, if the value was null.
+This hinders using 0 outright as in this case it is treated as the same as null.

+Fix:
+Iterator starts at 1 instead of 0, the text of the button generated in each iteration is -1 of the iterator's current index, which makes it look like it starts from 0 references will use the classID of the button instead, which will pretty much be the same value as the iterator.
+This is where we get [1, 2, 3, 4] for what seems to be [0, 1, 2, 3]
+Using FirstOrDefault() instead of First() allows it to return a better result before being null checked, allowing the user to swipe through the entire carousel without crashing.

+- [User Diary]
+Previous: The last index of the diary, upon deletion, triggers the "OnPositionChanged" Command, which checks the diary list of its previous position before moving the current carousel position to the new last index.
+This results in an IndexOutOfBounds error.
+Current: The "OnPositionChanged" command now proceeds to check the item in the array if it is below its item count.

+Unfixable: For Android, the back button cannot be replaced by text